 We have a defined-contribution savings plan under Section 401(k) of the Internal Revenue Code.
 The plan covers substantially all employees.
-Employees are eligible to participate in the plan the first day of the month after hire and may elect to contribute the lesser of 20% of their annual compensation or the current statutory limits under Internal Revenue Service regulations.
+Employees are eligible to participate in the plan the first day of the month after hire and may contribute up to the current statutory limits under Internal Revenue Service regulations.
 The 401(k) plan permits us to make additional matching contributions on behalf of all employees.
-Through December 31, 2006, we have not made any matching contributions.
+Through December 31, 2007, we have not made any matching contributions.